Stuttgart Hauptbahnhof: Noteworthy

 The Hauptbahnhof has been assigned the IATA code ZWS, because the station is used by Lufthansa in the AIRail concept.
 Passengers may travel in ICE trains, which are also assigned flight numbers, to Frankfurt Airport in Frankfurt am Main, instead of using a short-distance flight.
-For this reason, Lufthansa has a check-in counter near the entrance from the Arnulf-Klett-Platz.
-Passengers were able to both check and receive their baggage at this counter until 2007; since then, only check-in is possible.
+For this reason, Lufthansa used to have a check-in counter near the entrance from the Arnulf-Klett-Platz.
+Passengers were able to both check and receive their baggage at this counter until 2007.

 District of the city centre

 Hauptbahnhof has also been the name of one of ten sub-districts of the district of Stuttgart-Mitte (central Stuttgart) since 2007.
 This district has only a few residential buildings, so its population was 287 in 2014.
 Previously it was called Klettplatz.

 Stuttgart 21

 As part of the Stuttgart 21 project, the two wings were demolished.
 There has been widespread resentment of the entire project to place the main lines underground, leading to significant protests, in particular in response to the felling of some 260 huge and old trees.
 More than 18,000 people have registered as Parkschützer (park guardians); about a thousand vowed to stay in the path of demolition crews while chaining themselves to the trees.
 The colourful resistance led to nearly daily demonstrations and became a major factor in the 2011 state elections.

 The Stuttgart architect and Bonatz expert Matthias Roser initiated an international call for the preservation of the Hauptbahnhof, including the wings, and over 400 architects, building historians, monument conservators, art historians, and city planners, such as the Pritzker Architecture Prize recipients Richard Meier and David Chipperfield, joined this effort.
 This group viewed the Bonatz-designed building as one of the most significant railway station structures of the 20th century in Germany and Europe as a whole, and were opposed to any structural changes.

 On 27 November 2011, a referendum on the project "Stuttgart 21" resulted in 58.8% voted in favour of the project, while 41.2% voted against it.

 In order to provide necessary space for the new station's construction—next to the main building, where the ends of the platforms used to be—the platforms had to be moved away from the building, and the track layout underwent significant changes.
 In the process, three trains derailed on different occasions in 2012.